 In order for termination to occur the replication fork must be stopped from progressing.
 This occurs via two steps:

-- A termination site sequence on the DNA molecule.
+- A termination site sequence on the DNA molecule

 - A protein like Ter protein which binds physically to this site for the termination to occur.

-A monohybrid cross is a breeding experiment between two organisms which differ only in a single given trait.
+A monohybrid cross is a breeding experiment between two organisms that differ only in a single given trait.
 For the trait that is being studied, parents are homozygous for that particularly given trait but differ in alleles for that given trait.
 It is used to study the dominance relationship between two alleles.
 In this cross, one parent is homozygous for one allele and the other parent is homozygous for the other allele.
 The offspring in the first generation are heterozygous for a trait and all express the dominant trait.

 Dihybrid crosses refer to the breeding between two different strains which differ in two observed traits.
 The two different traits are involved and each trait has two different alleles.
 A punnet square of dimensions 4 x 4 clearly demonstrates a Dihybrid cross.
 When breeding occurs the first generation produces four identical offsprings and when the members of the first generation are crossed over it produces the second generation which shows the phenotypic appearance of ratio 9:3:3:1 which is interpreted as follows: